Dmoke14/Personal-Finances/README.md

+*Note: The above data is not included in the repository.
+The data consists of every transaction I have made for about a year.
+And while I have nothing to hide, such information I do consider confidential.
+Some peeks of the data, whether to illustrate structure or function are shown in tables and graphs.*

 For the Data to be useful, all separate tables listed out above need to be concatenated into one.
 So, let's do that.
 Let's also take a look at how the data is structured.